SalesforceLabs/ActionPlansV4/README.md

 To receive Task notifications if `Send Email` is selected on an Action Plan Task, ensure that users have been allowed to control receipt of Task notification emails (this is active by default), and that they have allowed email notifications to be sent (this is also enabled by default).
 See [Salesforce H&T](https://help.salesforce.com/s/articleView?id=sf.tasks_control_email_notifications_considerations.htm) for more information.

+## Org Setting

+The `Send Email` field on Action Plan Task must be checked to send a email notifications, and the setting `Allow Flow to send delegated task notifications on records created through Apex` must **also** be enabled.
+Go to Settings > Feature Settings > Sales > Activity Settings to check that box and allow email notifications to be sent via Flow-created Action Plans.

 ## Action Plan Tasks

 If the user has enabled task notification, then those will be sent when an Action Plan Task is created.